Tulsi Gabbard Blasts ‘The New York Times,’ Claims Profile Written About Her Is ‘Smear Piece’

 “As she injects chaos into the 2020 Democratic primary by accusing her own party of ‘rigging’ the election, an array of alt-right internet stars, white nationalists and Russians have praised her,” the sub-heading of the article read.

-Saturday afternoon, Gabbard took to Twitter to seemingly bolster her recent claims that she’s being treated unfairly as a Democratic candidate by the press and by the Democratic National Committee.
+On Saturday afternoon, Gabbard took to Twitter to seemingly bolster her recent claims that she’s being treated unfairly as a Democratic candidate by the press and by the Democratic National Committee.

 “As if to prove my point, NYT just published a ‘greatest hits’ smear piece.
 All your favorite hits in one article!
 These are the folks who will be acting as the ‘neutral’ questioners/moderators of Tuesday’s debate lol,” Gabbard tweeted.

 As previously reported by The Inquisitr, though Gabbard failed to qualify for the September debate stage, she did manage to qualify for the October debate.
-However, after a twitter video this week in which she accused the DNC and the media of turning on her, she has threatened to boycott the debate altogether.
+However, after a Twitter video this week in which she accused the DNC and the media of turning on her, she has threatened to boycott the debate altogether.

 In the tweeted video, Gabbard claimed that the DNC and corporate media rigged the 2016 election against Vermont Sen. Bernie Sanders to give former Secretary of State Hillary Clinton the nomination.
 She doubled down, claiming similar circumstances are taking place for the 2020 presidential election.